SRombauts/SQLiteCpp/README.md

 ### Depandancies:

- - a STL implementation (even an old one like VC6/eVC4 should work)
+ - a STL implementation (even an old one, like those provided with VC6/eVC4 should work)
  - exception support (the class Exception inherit from std::runtime_error)
  - the SQLite library, either by linking to it dynamicaly or staticaly, or by adding its source file in your project code base (source code provided in src/sqlite3).

-To use it in your project, you only need to add the 6 SQLiteC++ source files in your project code base (not the main.cpp example file).
+To use it in your project, you only need to add the 10 SQLiteC++ source files in your project code base (not the main.cpp example file).

 ## Getting started